martin-og-ingar/FYS-STK4155-Project2/README.md

 - partE/
   - compare_method - script for comparing all logistic regression variations
   - logistic_regression - logistic regression class
+- testing/ - tests
 - weekly/ - weekly exercise which is not working and can be ignored
+- Project2.pdf - contains the report in a PDF-format.
 - requirements - outdated requirements file
-- TODO:
-  Create a test folder and place test-function there.